mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * 'SmartMatrix': https://github.com/pixelmatix/SmartMatrix/tree/teensylc
 * Sprite_TM's demo implementation here: https://www.esp32.com/viewtopic.php?f=17&t=3188

-# Thank you
+# Thank you!
-* [Brian Lough](https://www.tindie.com/stores/brianlough/) for providing code contributions, hardware and suggestions
+* [Brian Lough](https://www.tindie.com/stores/brianlough/) ([youtube link](https://www.youtube.com/c/brianlough)) for providing code contributions, hardware and suggestions
 * [Vortigont](https://github.com/vortigont) for his game changing code contributions and performance optimisations
 * [Galaxy Man](https://github.com/Galaxy-Man) for donation of 1/16 scan panels to support the implemenation of led matrix panel chaining (virtual display) support
 * [Pipimaxi](https://github.com/Pipimaxi) for the donation of a ESP32-S2 to enable support for ESP32 S2/S3's to be implemented
-* [Mark Donners](https://github.com/donnersm) for the donation of a 1/8 scan panel to build and test working support of these led matrix panels!
+* [Mark Donners](https://github.com/donnersm) ('The Electronic Engineer' on [youtube](https://www.youtube.com/watch?v=bQ7c9Vlhyp0&t=118s)) for the donation of a 1/8 scan panel to build and test working support of these led matrix panels!
 * And lots of others, let me know if I've missed you.